simonsolts/fuse-homeassistant/README.md

 ## Trademarks and disclaimer

 "Fuse" and "Fuse Energy" are trademarks of their respective owner (Fuse Energy Ltd).
 They are referenced here solely to describe what this integration connects to.
-This project is an independent, unofficial work by a Fuse customer and is **not affiliated with, authorized, maintained, sponsored, or endorsed by Fuse Energy or any of its affiliates or subsidiaries**.
+This project is an independent, unofficial work and is **not affiliated with, authorized, maintained, sponsored, or endorsed by Fuse Energy or any of its affiliates or subsidiaries**.
 All product and company names are the property of their respective owners.

 This software is provided "as is", without warranty of any kind.
 See [LICENSE](LICENSE) for full terms.